Zinc (Zincaps) 50 mg capsule: Supply issue

 Expected resupply February 2026

-The supplier, Arrotex, expects the Medsafe-registered product will be available again in February 2026.
+The supplier, Arrotex, expects the Medsafe-registered product will be available again by late February 2026.

 Who to contact